prefix-dev/rattler-build/docs/build_options.md

   # do not soft- or hard-link these files, but always copy them was `no_link`
   always_copy_files: list of globs
 ```

-!!! note "Glob patterns"
-    Glob patterns are used througout the build options to specify files.
-The
-    patterns are matched against the relative path of the file in the build
-    directory.
-    Patterns can contain `*` to match any number of characters, `?` to match a
-    single character, and `**` to match any number of directories.

-    For example:

-    - `*.txt` matches all files ending in `.txt`
-    - `**/*.txt` matches all files ending in `.txt` in any directory
-    - `**/test_*.txt` matches all files starting with `test_` and ending in `.txt` in any directory

 ## Merge build and host environments